A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Variance-Decreasing Phase: Theoretical Model

+The functions $\mathbf{f}$ and $\mathbf{g}$ are assumed to be deterministic and are causal by definition; their exact form however has yet to be specified.
+To actually use all previously received signals since the start of the movement, $\mathbf{f}$ and $\mathbf{g}$ require access to some form of memory.
+Although this is plausible at the brain level for $\mathbf{f}$~\eqref{eq:fx}, it seems less so at the limb level for $\mathbf{g}$~\eqref{eq:gy}.
+We next determine $\mathbf{f}$ and $\mathbf{g}$ by solving an optimization problem, and we show that no memory is actually required: the optimal solution ---even when assuming the possibility of memorization--- is memoryless.

-In Shannon's communication-theoretic terms, the aiming task in the second phase can thus be seen as the transmission of a real value from a ``source'' (distance from target at the end of the first phase) to a ``destination'' (limb extremity) over a noisy Gaussian channel with noiseless feedback.
-In human-centered terms, the second phase is the one which deals specifically with aiming---to make sure that the limb \emph{reliably} reaches the target, once most of the distance has been covered.
-This second phase likely corresponds to the submovements of the stochastic optimized submovement model~\cite{meyer1988}, or to the second component in two-component models~\cite{woodworth1899, elliott2001, elliott2010}.
+In Shannon's communication-theoretic terms, the aiming task in the second phase can be seen as the transmission of a real value (distance from target at the end of the first phase) from a ``source'' (CNS) to a ``destination'' (limb extremity) over a noisy forward Gaussian channel with noiseless feedback.
+In human-centered terms, that phase makes sure that the limb \emph{reliably} reaches the target, once most of the distance has been covered.